Olympic National Park Day Trip (Best 1-Day Itineraries!)

 Klahane Ridge Trail

-This one also features incredible views.
-But it’s longer with more elevation gain and offers little to no shade.
-At the height of summer, I start this hike early and carry extra water.
+Klahane Ridge Trail offers incredible views but is longer, with more elevation gain and little to no shade.
+In summer, I start early and carry extra water.
 Unlike the paved walkway to Hurricane Hill, I like that it’s a proper trail.

 A view of Klahhane Ridge Trail at Hurricane Ridge and a narrow dirt path leading through rolling hills, with lush trees and snow-capped mountains in the distance.